TrailBridge

 The database is a simple public key-value store.
 Anyone with your API_KEY can read or write to any key.
 It can be used at any time.

-RATE LIMIT: The server has a rate limit of 1 request per second (per API key).
-Do not send many requests at once.
+RATE LIMIT: The server allows roughly 2 database requests per second (per API key).
+Do not spam it, and prefer batching when you need multiple reads at once.
 I'm also providing this service as-is and free-of-charge, I cannot guarantee data will be kept and I cannot guarantee security of data, do not use this to store critical data.

 local MY_MOD_API_KEY = "a-unique-string-id"